-5 Reasons Your SEO Efforts Aren’t Producing a Good ROI
+Why aren’t Your SEO Efforts Producing ROI

 The real impact doesn’t begin until well into the second month, and then Google must factor in the changes.
 Re-indexing, especially on a new site, can take up to two weeks.
-Typically, it isn’t until the sixth month when the adjustments are already in place and Google has had a chance to register them that you should attempt to determine how successful the campaign was.
+Typically, it isn’t until the sixth month when the adjustments are already in place, and Google has had a chance to register them that you should attempt to determine how successful the campaign was.
 Measuring before then could skew the results and may produce inaccurate ones at that.

 Good SEO takes money.
 The more you spend doesn’t necessarily mean you’ll get better results faster, though.
 You must be working with a credible agency to get good results – regardless of how much money you’re spending.
 But most of the time, even the most reputable agencies can’t get good results without a substantial budget.

 According to a survey from Moz, 10% of clients are spending less than $500 a month, 27% are spending between $500 and $1,000, 29% are spending between $1,000 and $2,500, 20% spend between $2,500 and $5,000 a month, and 15% spend between $5,000 and $10,000.
 The prices generally reflect the level of difficulty and scope of the project.

 The bottom line is that a budget less than $500 just isn’t enough to take the kind of action that will produce measurable results.
 Increase your budget while monitoring for changes over a period of three to six months.
 If you cannot increase your budget, adjust your expectations and strategies so that you’re putting things together as you can.
 Focusing solely on content creation and improvement is more effective as a single investment rather than spreading the budget too thin by trying to do too much at once.